Fortress-Wars/FortressWars-Wiki/docs/kits/Necromancer.md

 <!-- tabs:start -->
 #### **Wither Skeleton Minion**
 ## Wither Skeleton Minion
-Summons a wither skeleton minion to fight for the player.
-The player can summon the skeleton by right-clicking a block and will cost `{{ kits.necromancer.data.NECROMANCER_WITHER_SKELETON_ESSENCE_PER_SKELETON }}` essence of the afterlife.
+Summon a wither skeleton minion to fight for the player.
+The player can summon the skeleton by right-clicking a block.
+This will cost `{{ kits.necromancer.data.NECROMANCER_WITHER_SKELETON_ESSENCE_PER_SKELETON }}` "Essence of the Afterlife".
 The wither skeleton will target and attack enemies.

 ![Necromancer - Wither Skeleton Summon](../assets/kits/necromancer/_image_1_.jpg_)